Shady Welcome

 Native to China, this perennial sends up a clump of leaves in spring, followed in late summer or fall by showy pink or white flowers on stems about 3 feet high that flutter in the wind.

-On a young tree, you prune to create a balanced, well-spaced canopy
+On a young tree, you can prune to create a balanced, well-spaced canopy.

-Years 1-5: Prune to encourage a single leader and cut out water sprouts and suckers.
+Years one to five: Prune to encourage a single leader and cut out water sprouts and suckers.
 Remove branches that create a weak or narrow crotch or angle the trunk sharply.
 As the tree grows taller, remove branches on the bottom third of the trunk.

-5-plus years: Remove damaged, diseased, or crossed and rubbing branches.
-Also prune to create better branch spacing.
+Five-plus years: Remove damaged, diseased, or crossed and rubbing branches.
+Prune to create better branch spacing.

-Consider the diameter of the branch with our guide.
+Consider the diameter of the branch with our graphic below.